AlvinCYLo/butter/README.md

 - adds interested activities from map (add query functionality and api integration)
 - add menu/popup to enter queries and navigate to activity tinder page
-- simple activity tinder page to recommend needs based on time of day (12 -> lunch -> restaurant recommendation)
+- simple activity tinder page to confirm activites to do within queried date range and to recommend needs based on time of day (12 -> lunch -> restaurant recommendation)
 - scheduling page allowing for exports and algorithm to see which route is best (shortest distance between all selected activities)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).